bmx-ng/bmx-site/docs/language/strings.md

 ## String Hashes

 A String hash can be used for faster string equality tests.
-If two strings are equal, the `Hash()` method returns identical values for both strings.
+If two strings are equal, the `HashCode()` method returns identical values for both strings.
 However, because there is not a unique hash for each unique string value, it is possible for different strings to return the same hash.

 By default, all static/const strings will be compiled with their hash value pre-calculated.
-For dynamic strings, the hash is calculated on the first call to `Hash()`.
+For dynamic strings, the hash is calculated on the first call to `HashCode()`.
 Subsequent calls will return the cached hash value.

 In string equality tests, if both strings have a calculated hash, the hash value is used.
 Otherwise, the standard process of comparing the contents of each string is performed, which involves comparing each character in turn until a difference is found.

-In the following example, because the two static/const strings have hashes, the comparison will use the hash values rather than compare the String characters.
+In the following example, because the two static/const strings have hashes, the comparison will compare the hash values first, saving time, rather than having to compare the String characters.
 ```blitzmax
 Local hello:String = "Hello"
 Local help:String = "Help"